dhipa2poltak/TmdbCleanMVVM-Android/readme.md

 - Embedded Youtube Android Player

 **Caution:**
-**All the api calls are switching to IO thread in DataSource class**
+**All the api calls are switching to IO dispatchers in DataSource class**